 Meat Lovers really is for meat lovers!
 If you like the sound of burgers with a sea view, check this place out.
 Good atmosphere and as locals say, it’s the real Klaipeda!
 (Danes st. 1, Klaipeda, phone nr: +370 652 21998).

-Senamiestis is a number one place to visit in the old town (Art Yard).
+Senamiestis is the number one place to visit in the old town (Art Yard).
 It’s far from a luxurious restaurant for dinner, but a rather fun and unique spot for a snack and beer.
 Here you will have the privilege of tasting the legendary cheese sticks served with mayonnaise and tomato sauce.
 Also, order a pint of Švyturio Tamsusis (dark) beer to go with for a cracking combination.

-From many places in Klaipeda you will be able to see the two iconic buildings K and D. Head to the K building and go all the way up to the roof terrace.
+From many places in Klaipeda, you will be able to see the two iconic buildings K and D. Head to the K building and go all the way up to the roof terrace.
 Food and service can be hit-and-miss though.

-Restaurant XII at Amberton Hotel is another space to pop in if you crave 360 degree panoramic views.
+Restaurant XII at Amberton Hotel is another space to pop in if you crave 360-degree panoramic views.